-There are 2 reasons to hike this route in Puez-Odle.
-First, the views of the Vallunga (Langental) Valley are sensational as you near Rifugio Puez.
-Second, the Gardenacia mountain hut is one of the most serene and picture-perfect huts in the Dolomites.
+There are two reasons to hike this route.
+First, the trail views of the Vallunga/Langental Valley are fantastic as you near Rifugio Puez.
+Second, the Gardenacia mountain hut is one of the most serene and picture-perfect huts in the region.

 This post links to products and services we love, which we may make a small commission from, at no extra cost to you.
 Thank you for supporting our blog!! – Sabrina and Kati